AstrobioMike/mitochondriacs/getting-strain-info/README.md

   - multiple are linked with spaced-pipes (` | `)
   - reports "None found" if not found
   - reports "Not clear" if multiple exist or if something went wrong (like with file format)
-- append those to a building table ("Strain-tab.tsv" by default)
+- append those to a building table ("GLDS-strain-info.tsv" by default)
 - store individual study info tables in a subdirectory, not included here due to size